ldrolez/clyphx-live11/reference.md

 | PUSH SCL TYPE < or > | Move to the Prev/Next Scale Type to use in Note Mode | PUSH SCL TYPE <, PUSH SCL TYPE >
 | PUSH SEQ x | x is the name of the Clip Notes Action to apply to the note lane currently being edited by Push’s Drum step-sequencer | PUSH SEQ VELO RND, PUSH SEQ CMB

+## User Variables

+### Defining/Re-Assigning Variables

+You can use Variables in your Action Lists to store values (like 42), single Actions (like OVER OFF), or portions of Action Names (like CLIP).
+There are two ways to define Variables:

+1. **User Settings**: Define Variables here to make them always available to any Action List in any set.
+Examples:
+   - `my_var1 = 42`
+   - `my_var2 = SHOWCLIP`

+2. **X-Clips/X-Cues**: Define or re-assign Variables temporarily (only for the current set) using the same syntax.
+For example, to re-assign `my_var1`:
+   - `my_var1 = 100`

+These temporary definitions are reset to your User Settings upon set load.

+**Limitations:**
+- Avoid special characters (e.g., umlauts) and the following: semi-colon ( ; ), comma ( , ), equals sign ( = ), dollar sign ( $ ).
+- The percent sign ( % ) can only be used to refer to a Variable.
+- Parentheses ( ( and ) ) are for specifying Expressions only.
+- Slashes ( / ) are for specifying division in an Expression.

+**NOTE:** Variable names should only contain letters, numbers, and underscores.
+They are not case-sensitive.

+### Defining/Re-Assigning Variables Programmatically

+To define/re-assign multiple variables with similar names and sequential values, use the `ASN` Action, which takes three arguments: the base name of the variables, the value of the first variable, and the number of variables to create.
+For example:
+- `ASN CLIP 1 10` creates 10 variables named clip1, clip2, etc., with values 1, 2, etc.
+- `ASN TRACK 10 5` creates 5 variables named track1, track2, etc., with values 10, 11, etc.

+This Action can be triggered from the Startup Action (defined in User Settings) to make the created variables always accessible.

+### Using Variables

+Once defined, you can use Variables in any Action List by enclosing them in percent signs ( % ).
+Examples:
+- `%my_var1%/MUTE`
+- `V=20 ; 2/VOL %v%`

+### Variables and Expressions

+You can use Expressions in Variable definitions/re-assignments.
+To assign a Variable to the result of an Expression, enclose the Expression in parentheses.
+For example:
+- `v=(%v% + 2) ; %v%/MUTE`

+In this example, the Variable `v` starts at 0.
+The Expression (%v% + 2) evaluates to 0+2, so the result is 2.
+The next time, it evaluates to 2+2, resulting in 4.

+Ensure there is nothing outside the outermost set of parentheses in an Expression.
+For example:
+- `v=((%v% + 1) * 10)`

+Use quotes correctly when combining strings in Expressions.
+For example:
+- `x=My ; y=Track ; v=(%x% + ' ' + %y%) ; "%v%"/MUTE`

+Avoid mixed variable types in an Expression.
+Specify each variable type to combine strings and numbers:
+- `x=Track ; y=1 ; v=('%x% ' + '%y%')`

+This ensures the Expression works correctly.